Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric and magnetic sources

+where the useful notation $\mathcal{E}$ is explained below in the formula (\ref{Lab15}).
+The normalization factor in (\ref{Lab32}) is taken from the demand that the conserved quantities in (\ref{Lab33}) are taken in the dimension of energy and momentum of the system of electromagnetic and scalar fields.

-In our articles [7, 8], the system of equations (9) is called as the slightly generalized Maxwell equations with gradient-type sources.
-Indeed, at the first step, the system (9) is the generalization of the Maxwell equations because it contains the condition $\mathrm{div}\overrightarrow{H}\neq 0$ and the nonzero magnetic current density in the equation $\partial_{0}\overrightarrow{H}+\mathrm{curl}\overrightarrow{E}=-\mathrm{grad}H^{0}$.
-Nevertheless, at the second step the system (9) is the simplification (specification) of the Maxwell equations.
-Its electromagnetic currents and charge densities are the partial gradient-type forms of the general form of the electromagnetic sources.
+In our articles \cite{Broglie, Poland}, the system of equations (\ref{General}) is called as the slightly generalized Maxwell equations with gradient-type sources.
+Indeed, at the first step, the system (\ref{General}) is the generalization of the Maxwell equations because it contains the condition $\mathrm{div}\overrightarrow{H}\neq 0$ and the nonzero magnetic current density in the equation $\partial_{0}\overrightarrow{H}+\mathrm{curl}\overrightarrow{E}=-\mathrm{grad}H^{0}$.
+Nevertheless, at the second step the system (\ref{General}) is the simplification (specification) of such Maxwell equations.
+Corresponding electromagnetic currents and charge densities are the partial gradient-type forms of the general form of the electromagnetic sources.

-Thus, the system of equations (9) due to the conditions $\partial_{0}\overrightarrow{H}+\mathrm{curl}\overrightarrow{E}\neq 0, \, \mathrm{div}\overrightarrow{H}\neq 0$ is not the standard Maxwell electrodynamics.
-Therefore, it is better to start the experimental detection of the longitudinal electromagnetic waves in the experimental modeling of the situation given by the system (1), which is inside the standard Maxwell electrodynamics.
+Thus, the system of equations (\ref{General}) due to the conditions $\partial_{0}\overrightarrow{H}+\mathrm{curl}\overrightarrow{E}\neq 0, \, \mathrm{div}\overrightarrow{H}\neq 0$ is not the standard Maxwell electrodynamics.
+Therefore, it is better to start the experimental testing of the longitudinal electromagnetic waves by the experimental modeling of the situation given by the system (\ref{Main}), which belongs to the standard Maxwell electrodynamics.
 This system of equations predicts an existence of the longitudinal component of the vector of electric field strength $\overrightarrow{E}$.

-The arguments in the prospect of system (9) are not so evident.
-Nevertheless, let us mention (i) that system (9) has the maximally possible symmetry properties among the Maxwell and the Maxwell-like systems of equations.
-In [9] the 256 dimensional algebra of invariance of equations (9) considered in the terms of complex functions

-was mentioned.
-Taking into account the symmetries found recently in [10, 11], the number 256 can be increased.
+The arguments in the prospect of system (\ref{General}) are not so evident.
+Nevertheless, let us mention (i) that system (\ref{General}) has the maximally possible symmetry properties among the Maxwell and the Maxwell-like systems of equations.
+Indeed, in \cite{Broglie, Poland} the 256 dimensional algebra of invariance of equations (\ref{General}) was mentioned.
+And the equations (\ref{General}) have been considered in the terms of complex function (\ref{Lab15}).
+Taking into account the symmetries found recently in \cite{PhysLett, Lviv-2}, the number 256 can be increased.
 Let us recall that the role of the symmetry principle in electrodynamics is known from the times of Maxwell and Heaviside.